Best VPN for China – 5 Worst VPNs That Do Not Work in China

 Free Best VPN for China

 For users who want to avoid spending a lot of dough on a premium VPN service, you can always opt for something that is FREE of charge.
 Though it may be difficult to guarantee that you will receive the same advanced features/security for protecting your identity in China, you can easily bypass geo-restrictions and stream content.
 Below is a list of the best free VPN for China:

 - Hotspot Shield Free

-Based in Toronto, TunnelBear is a reliable VPN provider, endorsed by high profile websites like LifeHacker.
+Based in Toronto, TunnelBear is a reliable VPN provider for china, endorsed by high profile websites like LifeHacker.
 The VPN keeps minimal connection logs and offers excellent encryption across all protocols while providing reasonable speeds for torrenting and streaming on your mobile.